Yuerino/obfuscator-pass/README.md

 **obfuscator-pass** is a collection of LLVM passes for obfuscating.
 Key features:

-* **Control Flow Flattening** - The purpose of this pass is to completely flatten the control flow graph of a program.
+* **Control Flow Flattening** - The purpose of this pass is to flatten the control flow graph of a function.

 ## Overview